pret/pokered/FEATURES.md

  ![Missingno](/screenshots/missingno.png?raw=true)

 - And entirely new pokedex mode has been added.
 It's called the MOVEDEX.
 This tracks every move you have seen the animation of in battle, and will list all their information and data in detail for you to see.
 Try to complete your MOVEDEX!
 The movedex is unlocked in a new basement classroom of the schoolhouse in Viridian City.
+You can switch the sorting mode of the movedex from ID to alphabetical with SELECT while viewing the movedex.

 ![movedex](/screenshots/movedex.png?raw=true) ![movedex thunderbolt](/screenshots/movedex_thunderbolt.png?raw=true) ![movedex flamethrower](/screenshots/movedex_flamethrower.png?raw=true) ![movedex surf](/screenshots/movedex_surf.png?raw=true) ![movedex eq](/screenshots/movedex_earthquake.png?raw=true)